fastrgv/RufasSlider/README.md

 * Uses a nonblocking fork to "aplay" for transient sounds on Linux.
 * all runtime files are in ./data/
 * all game data files are in ./puzzles/
+* many games have an embedded autosolve function using the (=)-key.

 ----------------------------------------------